-You can pack all the funky prime lenses plus a footlong sandwich in Evoc’s new CP 18L riding pack.
+You can pack all the funky prime lenses plus a footlong sandwich in EVOC’s new CP 18L camera backpack.
 The bag is tailored to the needs of ambitious photographers and videographers who want to venture deep in the woods with the right gear for great shots.
 There are slots and secure pockets to keep all of your equipment safe, and an external hydration pouch to keep the fluids topped.
 This ain’t your grade school Jansport knapsack.

-Over the past several months I have migrated all of my photography gear to the CP 18L, making it a storage locker and trail companion combined.
+Over the past several months I have migrated all of my photography gear to the EVOC CP pack, making it a storage locker and trail companion combined.
 Get the fine details on this fantastic gear packer below.

 Inside the lower bay, a set of foam dividers that can be relocated to optimize the space for your specific gear requirements.
 The dividers are held in place by some tenacious velcro.
 I have managed to fit two cameras that I have set up for different styles of shooting, two extra lenses, a GoPro, and some other random gear.
 The small pockets in the flap work well for thin items like memory cards and remotes, and the thicker padding between you and the gear compartment keeps all of that from poking into sensitive skin.